Elisa & Marcela

 Elisa & Marcela (Elisa y Marcela) is a 2019 Spanish biographical romantic drama film directed by Isabel Coixet.
-Starring Natalia de Molina and Greta Fernández, the plot concerns the story of Elisa Sánchez Loriga and Marcela Gracia Ibeas, two women who posed as a heterosexual couple in order to marry in 1901 at Church of Saint George in A Coruña becoming the first same-sex matrimony recorded in Spain.
+Starring Natalia de Molina and Greta Fernández, the plot concerns the story of Elisa Sánchez Loriga and Marcela Gracia Ibeas, two women who posed as a heterosexual couple in order to marry in 1901 at Church of Saint George in A Coruña, becoming the first same-sex matrimony recorded in Spain.

 Plot

 A young woman travels to the house of Marcela in Chubut Province, Argentina.
 After a meal, Marcela begins to tell her story from 27 years ago.

-The year was 1898.
-Marcela attended a Catholic school in A Coruña, where she met Elisa, an older student.
-The two formed a quick friendship.
+The year is 1898.
+Marcela attends a Catholic school in A Coruña, where she meets Elisa, an older student.
+The two quickly form a friendship.

-The two girls spent a day frolicking on the beach, where Elisa said it was the happiest day in her life.
-Marcela's traditional father became increasingly suspicious of the two girls' relationships, and sent Marcela off to boarding school, in Madrid.
-The distance didn't stop their relationship and they wrote letters during their time apart.
+The two girls spend a day frolicking on the beach, of which Elisa says it was the happiest day in her life.
+Marcela's traditional father becomes increasingly suspicious of the two girls' relationships and sends Marcela off to boarding school, in Madrid.
+The distance does not stand in the way of their relationship, however, and they continue to write letters to one another during their time apart.

-Three years later both of them were teachers at Cuoso, Galicia, where they began living together.
-The villagers however became suspicious and attacked Elisa.
+Three years later both of them are now teachers at Cuoso, Galicia, where they begin living together.
+The villagers however become suspicious of the couple and attack Elisa.

-They devised an escape plan.
-Elisa left for a few days, and returned dressed as a man, taking the identity of her deceased cousin Mario.
-In the meantime, Marcela got herself impregnated by local woodcutter Andrés.
+They devise an escape plan.
+Elisa leaves for a few days, and returns dressed as a man, taking the identity of her deceased cousin Mario.
+In the meantime, Marcela has become impregnated by local woodcutter Andrés.

-Marcela and "Mario" were married by the local priest.
-The villagers became increasingly violent and a mob attacked their house.
+Marcela and "Mario" are married by the local priest.
+The villagers begin to see through the bluff and form an angry mob to attack their house.

-They escaped to Portugal where they worked odd jobs for a fare to Argentina.
-They were arrested and Marcela gave birth to a girl, Ana.
-The Spanish authorities wanted to extradite them, where they would face 10–20 years in jail.
-The governor didn't want to do that and ordered the warden to let them go.
-Marcela didn't want Ana to grow up facing discrimination for having gay parents, so she left Ana in the care of the warden and his wife.
+They escape to Portugal where they work odd jobs to buy the fare to Argentina.
+They are arrested and Marcela gives birth to a girl, Ana.
+The Spanish authorities want to extradite them: under Spanish jurisdiction they would face 10–20 years in jail.
+The sympathetic governor doesn't want to do that and orders the warden to let them go.
+Marcela refuses to let Ana grow up facing discrimination for having gay parents, so she leaves Ana in the care of the warden and his wife.

-Back to the present in Argentina, the young woman we now know as Ana, asked Marcela was it worth it.
-Marcela didn't answer, instead she went to greet Elisa who just returned home.
+Forward 27 years: in Argentina, the young woman we now know as Ana, asks Marcela Was it worth it?
+Marcela doesn't answer, instead she goes to greet Elisa who has just returned home.

-A postscript notes same-sex marriage was legalized in Spain in 2005.
+A postscript notes same-sex marriage was legalized in Spain in 2005; but that it remains illegal in many countries of the world; and same-sex relationships are still criminalized in a number of those, some that even punish it with the death penalty.

+Elisa and Marcela's marriage was never annulled.